-Dates Description Attendees May 19-21, 2014 Initial meeting to introduce planning team and start the data collection process for municipality risk assessments.
-Princeton Hydro, Select HMPSC members, All Municipality POC's July - August, 2014 Workshop held with each municipality to review jurisdictional RFI status with each municipality and identify any additional data need for the municipality appendix.
-Princeton Hydro, members from each municipality February 23-26, 2015 Over a period of three days all 20 participating municipalities were invited to a workshop at the Union County OEM.
+Dates Description Attendees May 19-21, 2014 Initial meeting to introduce planning team and Princeton Hydro, Select start the data collection process for HMPSC members, All municipality risk assessments.
+Municipality POC's Workshop held with each municipality to July August 2014 review jurisdictional RFI status with each Princeton Hydro, members July - August, 2014 municipality and identify any additional data from each municipality need for the municipality appendix.
+Over a period of three days all 20 participating municipalities were invited to a workshop at the Union County OEM.
 Of the 20 municipalities invited a total of 12 attended the workshop.
-At the workshop, incomplete data from the RFI was reviewed and requested.
-Draft municipality appendices were also reviewed with each of the POCs.
-The eight municipalities that were unable to attendance were later contacted and meetings scheduled to review the draft, including identifying any missing data.
+At the workshop, incomplete data from the RFI was reviewed and Union County OEM, Fabruary 22 26 2015 requested.
+Draft municipal appendices were Princeton Hydro, and February 23-26, 2015 also reviewed with each of the POCs.
+The eight members from each municipalities that were unable to attendance municipality were later contacted and meetings scheduled to review the draft, including identifying any missing data.
 Telephone conference calls were held for those municipalities unable to attend a meeting.
-Union County OEM, Princeton Hydro, and members from each municipality